yangminz/cs-notes/os/xv6-a-simple-unix-like-teaching-operating-system.md

 An approach to space management that provides even further simplification of space-management software is to maintain a one-to-one correspondence between segment descriptors and page-directory entries, as Figure 5-13 illustrates.
 Each descriptor has a base address in which the low-order 22 bits are zero; in other words, the base address is mapped by the first entry of a page table.
 A segment may have any limit from 1 to 4 megabytes.
 Depending on the limit, the segment is contained in from 1 to 1K page frames.
 A task is thus limited to 1K segments (a sufficient number for many applications), each containing up to 4 Mbytes.
 The descriptor, the corresponding page-directory entry, and the corresponding page table can be allocated and deallocated simultaneously.

 >   So actually logical address (virtual address) and linear address are almost the same concept.
 No need to distinguish them.
 But we need to know about the segment registers, etc.
+>   Now the segments are all flat in this way: cs start 0, length = whole virtual address, ds start 0, length = whole virtual address, ...
+So all segments are overlapped, each overing the all virtual adddress.
+In this way, the logical (virtual) address is just linear address.

 ## Interrupt and Exception